 Dairy consumption and diabetes risk

-Five years ago, yogurt giant Danone North America submitted a qualified health claim petition to the FDA requesting that the agency review the use of said claim for the link found in a study between yogurt consumption and reduced risk of Type-2 diabetes.
+Years ago, yogurt giant Danone North America submitted a qualified health claim petition to the FDA requesting that the agency review the link between yogurt consumption and a reduced risk of high blood sugar.

-They based this request on a study published in the journal BMC Medicine in 2014 that supports the claim—showing that each serving of yogurt per day was incrementally linked with a 17 percent lower risk for developing Type 2 diabetes.
-This same study did not find a similar significant link between total dairy consumption and Type 2 diabetes risk.
+They based this request on a 2014 study published in the journal BMC Medicine that showed that each serving of yogurt per day was associated with a 17 percent lower risk of developing high blood sugar.
+This same study did not find a similar significant link between total dairy consumption and high blood sugar risk.

 Interestingly, this reduced risk of diabetes is based on yogurt itself as a food—not a particular compound or nutrient in yogurt.
 And amazingly, these blood sugar benefits were apparent regardless of fat or sugar content!